zamanzadeh/Recommender/README.md

-"Python3 version of the code will be continued in this branch" Hadi
+"Python3 version of the code will be continued in this branch".

+Hadi.

 # Recommender
 Graph-Based Recommender System